 Read the full rules here.

-How is pickleball different to other racquet sports?
+How is pickleball different from other racquet sports?

 - It’s easier to pick up than many raquet sports - It’s lower impact than tennis and badminton, so it’s easier on the body - It focuses on quick reflexes and aiming, rather than spiking the ball, powerful serves, or running speed.